Myophosphorylase

-Myophosphorylase or glycogen phosphorylase, muscle associated (PYGM) is the muscle isoform of the enzyme glycogen phosphorylase and is encoded by the PYGM gene.
+Myophosphorylase or glycogen phosphorylase, muscle associated (PYGM) is an enzyme which in humans is encoded by the PYGM gene.
+It is the muscle isoform of the enzyme glycogen phosphorylase.
 This enzyme helps break down glycogen (a form of stored carbohydrate) into glucose-1-phosphate (not glucose), so it can be used within the muscle cell.
 Mutations in this gene are associated with McArdle disease (GSD-V, myophosphorylase deficiency), a glycogen storage disease of muscle.

 Myophosphorylase comes in two forms: form 'a' is phosphorylated by phosphorylase kinase, form 'b' is not phosphorylated.
 Form 'a' is de-phosphorylated into form 'b' by the enzyme phosphoprotein phosphatase, which is activated by elevated insulin.

 Both forms 'a' and 'b' of myophosphorylase have two conformational states: active (R or relaxed) and inactive (T or tense).
 When either form 'a' or 'b' are in the active state, then the enzyme converts glycogen into glucose-1-phosphate.

 Myophosphorylase-b is allosterically activated by elevated AMP within the cell, and allosterically inactivated by elevated ATP and/or glucose-6-phosphate.
 Myophosphorylase-a is active, unless allosterically inactivated by elevated glucose within the cell.
 In this way, myophosphorylase-a is the more active of the two forms as it will continue to convert glycogen into glucose-1-phosphate even with high levels of glycogen-6-phosphate and ATP.
 (See Glycogen phosphorylase§Regulation).